Sirius-DA/Excel--Vrinda-Store-Data-Analysis/README.md

 # Excel-Vrinda-Store-Data-Analysis
-Vrinda Store analysis and Dashboard using Advanced Excel.
+Vrinda Store analysis and Interactive Dashboard using Advanced Excel.